malleusinferni/wry/README.md

-# wry: A text editor for vampires
+# Wry: A text editor for vampires

 This is a rough draft of a program for writing rough drafts.
 It's not really a text "editor," because it's strictly input-oriented.